-7 Complaint Trends
+7. Complaint Trends

-- 7.1 In the full year to 31 March 2022 there has been an increase in the number of complaints received compared to the previous year. - 7.2 Complaints from our tenants about repairs to their homes, continue to be our most common complaint. - 7.3 Complaints about tenancy issues, allocations, anti-social behaviour, and Council Tax have all increased on the previous year.
-This is to be expected given that the services are dealing with a backlog of issues following the Covid-19 pandemic and there was a period where only emergency housing allocations and investigations were undertaken.
+- 7.1 In the full year to 31 March 2023 there has been an increase in the number of complaints received compared to the previous year. - 7.2 Complaints from our tenants about repairs to their homes, continue to be our most common complaint.
+A part of the increase is due to the publicity about damp and mould and its effect on the health of residents. - 7.3 Complaints about responsive repairs, tenancy issues, housing investment and parking and community services have all increased on the previous year.

-7.4 Housing Investment team complaints, complaints about Community Services which includes refuse collection, and Parking Services have all seen a reduction in the number of complaints received.
+7.4 The PPASB team complaints, complaints about Events, Benefits and Major Developments have all seen a notable reduction in the number of complaints received.

-8 Compliments
+8. Compliments